Contact graphs of ball packings: New bound in dimension 3

 The proof of this theorem essentially consists of two parts.
 First, we can show that for any saturated packing with caps of radii between $\alpha_{min}$ and $\alpha_{max}$, there exists a Delaunay-like (Moln{\'a}r) triangulation (see \cite{mol67}).
 The second part consists of proving that the maximal density among Delaunay-like triangles is attained on a triangle defined by three pairwise tangent caps.

 \begin{remark} Formally, Florian proved the theorem only for the case when $I$ is a finite set of possible radii but Theorem \ref{thm:florian} immediately follows from his results. \end{remark}

 We will couple this bound on the density with Theorem \ref{thm:gen3} to get the new bound in dimension 3.
-Just to recall the notation used in the previous sections, by $dens(\rho)$ we mean the maximum proportion of area of $S_\rho(B)$ covered by non-overlapping balls tangent to $B$.
+Just to recall the notation used in the previous sections, by $dens(\rho)$ we mean the supremum over proportions of area of $S_\rho(B)$ covered by non-overlapping balls tangent to $B$.

-If we forget that circular caps on $S_\rho(B)$ were initially formed by non-overlapping balls and just try to find upper bounds for an arbitrary packing by circular caps, it is impossible to separate $dens(\rho)$ from 1.
+If we forget that spherical caps on $S_\rho(B)$ were initially formed by non-overlapping balls and just try to find upper bounds for an arbitrary packing by spherical caps, it is impossible to separate $dens(\rho)$ from 1.
 A spherical cap may have an arbitrarily small radius and thus the density of a packing may be arbitrarily close to 1.

-The key idea under finding a meaningful upper bound for $dens(\rho)$ is to use an auxiliary circular packing which extends the original one and, most importantly, may not contain circular caps of arbitrarily small size.